uberspark/uberxmhf/uxmhf-rpi3/README_MAVLINKSERHB.md

 # Micro-hypervisor based MAVLINK serial heart-beat (mavlinkserhb) uberapp

+## Developer notes for mavlinkserhb

+1. mavlinkserhb is controlled via the following components:
+  1. a user-space application (`mavlinkserhb_userapp`) located at `rgapps/linux/ugapp-mavlinkserhb/mavlinkserhb_userapp.c`
+  1. a kernel-module (`mavlinkserhbkmod`) located at `rgapps/linux/ugapp-mavlinkserhb/mavlinkserhb_kmod.c`
+  1. a hyptask uberapp (`uapp-mavlinkserhb`) located at `uapps/uapp-mavlinkserhb/uapp-mavlinkserhb.c`

+1. `mavlinkserhb_userapp` interacts with `mavlinkserhbkmod` via a system-call, which in turn interacts with `uapp-mavlinkserhb` via a hypercall.

+1. the periodic heat-beat is designed to be handled by the function `uapp_mavlinkserhb_handleheartbeat` within `uapp-mavlinkserhb`

+1. the following are the serial hw functions available to implement the serial protocol
+	1.

 ## Instructions to build and run mavlinkserhb

 1. Follow all instructions described in README.md and stop after